 Here are the questions to ask yourself during the 10 Minute Check-In:

-- What are one thing are you going to start on right now?
+3. What is one thing you are going to start on right now?

 You might be tempted to answer the first question by checking email and voicemail, but before you do, ask yourself what’s in there that should change your day.
 Did you start scheduling something?
 Are you waiting on something that’s related to a project you’re working on this morning?
 Plan on how you’re going to process email and voicemail – at this stage, it’s best to look for a few key messages that are relevant to what you need to do right now rather than just jumping on to check email.